Eusebius Pagit: Life

-On his preaching, without stipend, after suspension he was deprived for ignoring the suspension, disusing the surplice and the cross in baptism, and omitting parts of the prayers.
-Counsel's opinion adverse to the legality of the deprivation was brought forward without effect, and the living was filled up.
+On his preaching, without stipend, after suspension, he was deprived for ignoring the suspension, not using the surplice and the cross in baptism, and omitting parts of the prayers.
+Counsel's opinion adverse to the legality of the deprivation was brought forward without effect, and the living were filled up.

-Pagit now set up a school; but the high commission required him to take out a licence and subscribe the articles.
+Pagit now set up a school, but the high commission required him to take out a licence and subscribe to the articles.
 This he scrupled at.
-On 3 June 1591 he addressed an appeal to Sir John Hawkins, who had previously shown himself a friend, asking his intercession with Elizabeth.
+On 3 June 1591, he addressed an appeal to Sir John Hawkins, who had previously shown himself a friend, asking his intercession with Elizabeth.
 He stated that he abhorred schism, and had never been present in any separate assembly but had always adhered to and communicated in his parish church.
-He remained silenced till the death of Whitgift (29 February 1604).
-On 21 September 1604 he obtained the rectory of St. Anne and St. Agnes, Aldersgate Street, London, which he held till his death.
-He died in May or June 1617, and was buried in his church.
-Ephraim Pagit was his son. is separately noticed.
+He remained silent till the death of Whitgift (29 February 1604).
+On 21 September 1604, he obtained the rectory of St. Anne and St. Agnes, Aldersgate Street, London, which he held till his death.
+He died in May or June 1617 and was buried in his church.
+Ephraim Pagit was his son, and is separately noticed.